maurcabezas/PyFoldSyn/README.md

 The operations are logged to both a log file and the terminal, including all file operations such as creation, copying, and removal.
 Additionally, the synchronization interval can be manually specified (in seconds).

 This project utilizes object-oriented programming (OOP) to provide a modular, scalable, and maintainable solution.
 This makes the code easier to manage and extend when we decide to include complex features in the future.
-It is also helpful for easy debugging of the code in case of errors.
+It is also helpful for easy code debugging in case of errors.

 ## Principal adventajes